nodejs/node/doc/api/net.markdown

 ### server.close([cb])

-Stops the server from accepting new connections.
-This function is asynchronous, the server is finally closed when the server emits a `'close'` event.
+Stops the server from accepting new connections and keeps existing connections.
+This function is asynchronous, the server is finally closed when all connections are ended and the server emits a `'close'` event.
 Optionally, you can pass a callback to listen for the `'close'` event.

 ### server.address()